 The stone pieces, suspended with durable semi-transparent fishing lines, appear to float.
 Because the inside of an agate stone has a unique pattern, each wind chime is a one-of-a-kind piece that brings a beautiful slice of nature to your home.
 These chimes hang 26 inches.

 Nalulu’s classic wind chime is handcrafted from sustainable bamboo.
-Sales help support local artisans in Indonesia.
-The classic wind chime shape and dark wood color make this a subtle choice that will fit in with many different types of decor.
+Its classic wind chime styling and dark wood color make it a subtle choice that can fit in with many different types of decor.
 This chime has a soothing and gentle tone that is ideal for relaxing.

 The rainbow-colored capiz seashells in this chime sound as delicate as they look.
 Each Bellaa Rainbow wind chime is handmade with eco-friendly seashells and a bamboo base.
 This chime makes a light, tinkling sound that is quieter than most metal or bamboo chimes.
 The tone is relaxing and airy.
 Each seashell is held with a thin string to create the illusion of floating.

 The rainbow colors and subtle look make it a pretty decoration for indoor and outdoor spaces.
 It hangs 27 inches.

 At 48 inches long, these larger chimes sound deeper, richer, and more resonant than shorter chimes.
 This chime is tuned to the E pentatonic scale for a gentle melodic sound.
 The weather-resistant finish will stand up to the elements in your outdoor space.